 Nutrients can be in excess of the capacity the vegetation can absorb/treat.

-Managers should weigh the cost of AWT vs cost of multiple surface water quality improvements.
+Managers should weigh the cost of AWT vs cost of multiple surface water quality improvement projects.

 Discussion on if this should be a stormwater issue or a wastewater issue.